XiuyueZhang/XiuyueZhang/README.md

 Bred the penguin chillin' by the fire.

 Skills
-JavaScript Python React TypeScript
+Golang JavaScript Python React TypeScript

 Ongoing plan: Learning 🦀.

-Looking for a software engineering intern~~ Let's connect and talk!
+Working as a junior software developer~~ Let's connect and talk!